British Library is the national library of the UK. Our shelves hold over 170 million items – a living collection that gets bigger every day.

 Our spaces are open for research and study, to find business support, as a place to meet friends, or to get inspired by visiting our galleries.

-You will be a visible, inclusive leader who inspires high performance, collaboration and continuous development across your team and the wider Library.
+You will be a visible and inclusive leader who inspires excellence, fosters collaboration and champions continuous learning – within your team and across the wider Library.
+You will bring energy, clarity and purpose, creating a culture that empowers people to perform at their best.

 Download the candidate brief to find out about the role.